-Once you have applied, your point of contact will be your personal Admissions Officer.
-Your Admissions Officer’s name and contact details will be on all correspondence.
-Admissions Officers are responsible for specific courses and they have a wealth of knowledge and expertise.
-Please contact your Admissions Officer if you need any advice or assistance and they will be happy to help you.
+Once you have applied, your point of contact will be your Admissions faculty team.
+Your faculty team is made up of a small team of Admissions Officers who have a wealth of knowledge and expertise.
+Please contact your Admissions faculty team if you need any advice or assistance and they will be happy to help you.
 If your question is not related to admissions they will be able to put you in touch with a member of staff who will be able to help.

 When contacting us, please make sure you quote your Student Identity number (SID), as this will speed-up any communication.
 Your SID is generated on receipt of your application and is shown in the header of all our correspondence